netascode/nac-branch/docs/Readme.md

 > :information_source:
 > Firewall applications and application categories must be specified by ID currently.
 Work to translate the IDs into user-friendly names is ongoing.

-The *app_fw* template within the *data/templates-appliance-related.nac.yaml* file provides an example of the configuration of firewall services via YAML.
+The *app_fw* template within the *data/templates-appliance-related.nac.yaml* file provides an example of the configuration of firewall services for Internet bound traffic via YAML.
 This is an example only, not intended to be deployed within a production network, and does not represent any form of best practices.
 The actual firewall configuration within any organization will depend upon the security policy of the organization.

+The *vpn_firewall_rules* section under *appliance* within the *data/org_global.nac.yaml* provides an example of the configuration of firewall services for traffic across the VPN via YAML.
+Again, this is an example only, not intended to be deployed within a production network, and does not represent any form of best practices.
+The actual firewall configuration within any organization will depend upon the security policy of the organization.
+Note that the rules defined here apply to all networks across the organization.

 #### Content Filtering ####